 - L: change the WorLd: After writing his name in the Death Note at the end of the live action Death Note movie, L has 23 days left to live.
-Using that time to solve cases, L essentially invincible until his time runs out.
+Using that time to solve cases, L is essentially invincible until his time runs out.

 - In Treasure Island, Billy Bones receives "The Black Spot," which means he's about to die.

 - Happens in a few Stephen King books.
 In Insomnia, Ralph is able to tell when people are about to die when they are surrounded by a black "deathbag".
 In Doctor Sleep, Danny has visions of flies crawling across a person's face when they are about to die or have a serious illness.